Azure/Service-Fabric-Troubleshooting-Guides/Security/Use Azure Resource Explorer to add the Secondary Certificate.md

 ![Portal -> Cluster -> Security](../media/resourcemgr9.png)

-### NOTE: Best practice is to use same sequence of steps above to remove secondary certificae configuration when certificate is expired or no longer needed.
+### NOTE: Best practice is to use same sequence of steps above to remove secondary certificate configuration when certificate is expired or no longer needed.

 ## Troubleshooting

 ### Exclamation / warning error in resources.azure.com while performing "PUT" or "PATCH".

 #### To troubleshoot errors while modifying a resource configuration, for example, an exclamation or warning icon is temporarily displayed, scroll to the bottom of the page and review the error: